I recently started an online freelancing challenge. The aim was to start from scratch and become a successful freelancer. I got some amazing results.

 My biggest prayer was to get as many people as possible into freelancing, and it worked just fine.
 I decided to air it all out here so that you, the reader can also make it.

 What’s holding you back?
-Other ordinary guys just like you and I are earning as freelancers.
+Other guys just like you and I are earning as freelancers.
 Go ahead, make the decision and get going.
-If you work at it, you can also become a successful freelancer in 5 months or less.
+If you work at it, you can also become a successful freelancer in a few weeks.
 You can get trained in case you want to fast track things.
 Check out my training details here.

 Let’s continue the discussion on the comments section.